veglinus/DT071G_projekt/storyline.md

 ## Cave

-Open gate with passcode and key.
+Open gate with 5 keys.